Garbiñe Muguruza: 2022: Loss of form, 300th WTA career win, out of top 50

 Muguruza began her season at the Sydney International where she was the second seed.
 After a first-round bye, Muguruza defeated Ekaterina Alexandrova in straight sets, before losing in the quarterfinals to Daria Kasatkina in straight sets.
 Muguruza entered the Australian Open as the third seed and beat Clara Burel, in straight sets, in the first round.
 Muguruza was upset in the second round with a straight-sets loss to world No. 61, Alizé Cornet.
 At Dubai, Muguruza defeated Kateřina Siniaková in the first round, before being defeated in the second round by Veronika Kudermetova.
 She reached her second quarterfinal of the year in Doha, defeating Sorana Cîrstea and Madison Brengle before being defeated in straight sets by Jeļena Ostapenko.

 In receipt of a first-round bye at Indian Wells, she was defeated in the second round by Alison Riske-Amritraj; she next withdrew from Miami.
 On 29 April, she recorded her 300th WTA career win, defeating Ajla Tomljanović at Madrid in the first round, before being defeated handily by Anhelina Kalinina in the second round.
-After losing in her first match at Rome by Yulia Putintseva in three sets, Muguruza accepted a wildcard into Rabat.
+After losing in her first match at Rome by Yulia Putintseva in three sets, Muguruza accepted a wild card into Rabat.
 Defeating lucky loser Anna Danilina in the first round, she was defeated in the second round by Martina Trevisan.
 A dismal clay court season was capped off by a first round defeat at the French Open to Kaia Kanepi.
 For the first time since 2013, Muguruza lost more matches on clay than she won, ending the season with a 2–4 record on the surface.